 To get the scoop on the best socks for running, we went right to an expert source: marathoner Brigitte Bradford, who logged more than 2,000 miles last year.
 "While training for my first marathon in 2012, I would run in whatever socks I found in my drawer.
 I had blisters and hot spots everywhere, but my feet finally got a break when my training partner introduced me to the Nike Elite Cushioned No-Show socks.
 It was a Cinderella moment — perfect fit, light and no blisters!"

 Bradford, who is currently training to run her sixth marathon in May, said these have been her go-to socks for every long run and race for the past six years.

-Socks for Cycling and Spinning Shoes
+The best socks for Cycling and Spinning Shoes

-Ankle Socks, $46 (usually $48), 4-pack, Bombas
+- Women's Original Ankle Socks 4-Pack, $46 (usually $48), Bombas

 Charlee Atkins, master SoulCycle instructor and creator of Le Sweat and Le Stretch, recommends socks from Bombas to her cycling disciples.
 "They have the best socks for my cycling soul and sole (pun intended)," she said.
 "The blister tab on the back is essential for keeping the socks up while cycling and the extra cushion helps alleviate the aches and pains of constant pedal strokes for 45 minutes or more.
 Plus, the colors are fun!"

 - Sof Sole Women's No Show Athletic Sports Performance Socks, $20 (pack of 12), Amazon